 UNICEF Deputy Representative in Sudan

-Mohamed Abderrahmane Ould Bouasria is the recently appointed Deputy Representative of Operations for UNICEF Sudan.
+Mohamed Abderrahmane Ould Bouasria is the Deputy Representative of Operations for UNICEF Sudan.
 In his role with UNICEF Sudan, he has drawn on his extensive global portfolio to implement strategic restructuring and drive organizational change.

 Before joining UNICEF Sudan, Mr. Bouasria was the Chief of Operations of UNICEF Burkina Faso.
 He was Chief of Operations of UNICEF Yemen and previously served with UNICEF in Iran, Angola and Iraq.
 Prior to joining UNICEF in 2000, Mr. Bouasria worked, for over 15 years in the private sector as well as at the World Bank projects in Mauritania.